CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

     filtered_nyc_yellowtaxi_df = nyc_yellowtaxi_df.filter(f"puYear = {year} AND puMonth IN ({months})")
     ```

-    >**Warning**: As each cell runs, a message will indicate that Spark jobs are in progress.
+    >**Warning:** As each cell runs, a message will indicate that Spark jobs are in progress.
 Once processing is complete, a message will confirm the success of the Spark jobs.
 If the code in a particular cell fails, processing for the other cells will not continue.

     ![Last cell of the notebook](images1/media/exercise-1-img-36.png)